luigipacheco/neogrid/_posts/2021-03-14-computational design.markdown

 ### Chapter 1 Introduction to computational design

 The first chapter's goal is to understand the basics of Blender's interface for computational design with Sverchok and Python.
 Understand the basic data structures to manipulate simple geometry and learn the basics of Python programming.
 Mostly the chapter deals with vertex and edge creation and Python basic programming.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLci9ZcluzNLoRcoZGMugT3x0n0r2vrYMQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Chapter 2 Materializing with math

-Second chapter focuses materializing with math (Inspired by Joseph Choma Book) and deals with describing, creating and modifing geometery with mathematical formulas in Python.
+Second chapter focuses materializing with math (Inspired by Joseph Choma Book) and deals with describing, creating and modifying geometry with mathematical formulas in Python.
 Understand the difference between NURBS and MESH modeling and how to use them in Blender's Sverchok addon.

 ### Chapter 3 TBA